 - Sugar is absent (organic juice concentrate is acceptable).

 Do you have a good dried fruit brand that you buy?
 Please share!
-My personal favorite is this brand.
+My personal favorites are this brand and this brand.

 (1) Difference between Sulfur and Sulfur Dioxide